 Drop me a comment below and let me know if this was helpful to you.
 It really means a lot to hear from you, because the content that I create is to help you have a beautiful home that you love and I want to make sure that I’m serving up the best tips and design tricks to help you do just that.

-And if you thought this post was helpful in getting started decorating your home, then you might want to check out my guide on how to shop for throw pillows or follow my Pinterest Decorating Tips below.
+And if you thought this post was helpful in getting started decorating your home, then you might want to check out my guide on how to shop for throw pillows or follow my Pinterest Decorating Tips board.